Alfex4936/README/README.md

 Working:

-Screen
-Telephony
-Data
-Audio
-Bluetooth
-Headphones
-Torch
+Screen/
+Telephony/
+Data/
+Audio/
+Bluetooth/
+Headphones/
+Torch/
+Storage

 Not working:

-WiFi
-Camera
-Vibration
+WiFi (kernel error but is being worked on)/
+Camera/
+Vibration/
-FM Radio (disabled will be enabled later)
+FM Radio (disabled - will be enabled later)/